 1. Blue Lagoon Cruise: Mamanuca and Yasawa Islands

-You can choose from three, four, or seven-night cruises, and all have flexible itineraries that are subject to change, depending on the weather and local festivities.
+You can choose from three-, four-, or seven-night cruises.
+All have flexible itineraries that are subject to change, depending on the weather and local festivities.
 Daily schedules incorporate a maximum of four hours of cruising each day, so you can spend most of your time sightseeing around the islands.

 Activities include swimming, diving, and snorkeling in the silky waters; picnics on uninhabited islands; fishing; and visiting local villages and attractions, like the Sawa i lau Caves.
 Cruises depart from Port Denarau.